Rajpratik71/volatility-wiki/Linux.md

 # Prerequisites

 First check the [Release Documentation](http://www.volatilityfoundation.org/#!releases/component_71401) page for the supported Linux kernels, distributions, and architectures.
+You'll then need to obtain a profile that matches the kernel version of the system you want to analyze.
+A Linux Profile is essentially a zip file with information on the kernel's data structures and debug symbols.
+This is what Volatility uses to locate critical information and how to parse it once found.
+If a pre-built profile does not exist, you'll need to build your own.

+## Downloading existing profiles

+You can find a repository of pre-built profiles at the [volatilityfoundation/profiles Github](https://github.com/volatilityfoundation/profiles).

+# Creating a new profile

-Then ensure you have the following tools:
+First, ensure you have the following tools:

   * dwarfdump: apt-get install dwarfdump on Debian/Ubuntu or the libdwarf-tools package on OpenSuSE, Fedora, and other distributions.
 If you can't find it in your OS's package manager, build it from the latest [source package](http://reality.sgiweb.org/davea/dwarf.html).
 Make sure to build libdwarf first and then dwarfdump.
 Do not build dwarfdump2.
 Users building profiles on CentOS have also reported success using libdwarf from the [Fedora repository](http://pkgs.fedoraproject.org/repo/pkgs/libdwarf/) and getting the ELF utilities via "yum install elfutils-libelf-devel"
   * GCC/make: apt-get install build-essential on Debial/Ubuntu.
   * headers for building kernel modules: this is the kernel-devel or linux-headers-generic package. sometimes you may need to uname -a to find your kernel version and then be specific like apt-get install linux-headers-2.6.24-16.server

 By far, the most common mistake regarding Linux memory forensics is building a profile for a system other than the machine you want to analyze.
 For example, you cannot build a profile for a Debian 2.6.32 system to analyze a memory dump from Mandrake 2.6.32.
 Likewise you cannot build a profile for SuSE 2.5.35 system to analyze a memory dump from SuSE 2.6.42.
 You must ensure the profile you build matches the target system in 1) Linux distribution 2) exact kernel version 3) CPU architecture (32-bit, 64-bit, etc).

-# Creating a profile

-A Linux Profile is essentially a zip file with information on the kernel's data structures and debug symbols.
-This is what Volatility uses to locate critical information and how to parse it once found.
-In the near future, Volatility will include profiles for the most common Linux kernels.
-Until then, you'll need to create your own profile.

 NOTE: There are known problems building profiles with the dwarfdump distributed with Fedora.
 If you must use Fedora to build profiles, please see the build procedures in this issue: